thycotic/ss-docs/release-notes/ss-rn-7-x.md

 ## Release Notes 7.9.000000

-### Main Focus: Automatic Import of Local Accounts

-- Secret Server Discovery now includes automatically creating Secrets when Local Accounts are found using "rules" (Enterprise Plus Edition)

-  - Administrators can specify users that should be alerted when Local Accounts are discovered.
+### Main Focus: Automatic Import of Local Accounts$1   - Administrators can specify users that should be alerted when Local Accounts are discovered.

   - Administrators can create search rules to create Secrets when Local Accounts are discovered.
 - Service Account Discovery for all Service Accounts (Enterprise Edition)

   - Secret Server will scan machines on the domain and retrieve Windows Services that run under a domain service Account.
    - Administrators can manually import these as Secrets with Dependencies, or if the Secret already exists, import the Windows Service as a Dependency.

-- Linked Accounts for Custom Launchers
+  - Secret Server will scan machines on the domain and retrieve Windows Services that run under a domain service Account.
    - If a Secret Template is tied to a custom launcher, the owner can link other Secrets to either run the custom process, or to use for command line parameters.

 - Added bulk operations for "Hide Launcher Password".
 - When Unlimited Administrator is turned on, a banner is displayed on the dashboard warning users that it is on.